 Popular dates include Saturdays in Summer (wedding season), Christmas and New Year’s Eve.
 Scottish ceilidh bands are particularly popular at Burns Night and St Andrew’s Day, and Irish Bands will often take bookings over a year in advance for Paddy’s Day.

 Whether you are looking to book a professional ceilidh band for a particular event or checking out wedding ceilidh bands costs, prices will typically charge between £250 and £350 per musician for an evening of playing, plus travel expenses.

 - 2 hours: £1200-£2000

 - 3+ hours: £1400-£2200

-Ceilidh band hire costs will depend on how good they are, their years of experience, and how many enquiries they receive from potential customers throughout the year.
-Be sure to get a personalised quote especially for your event by contacting one of our ceilidh bands for hire in the UK.
+Ceilidh band bookings costs will depend on how good they are, their years of experience, and how many enquiries they receive from potential customers throughout the year.
+Be sure to get a personalised quote especially for your event by contacting one of our available ceilidh bands in the UK.